danielyin89/LLM-Transaction-Classifier/README.md

 In a high-velocity transaction environment (400–600 orders/day across Douyin Local Life and Meituan), exception triage requires manually labeling each discrepancy with a reason code before routing it to the correct resolution workflow.
 This manual step is time-consuming and inconsistent across reviewers.

+This project extends an existing fraud monitoring pipeline (see: End-to-End Fraud Monitoring Risk Strategy Pipeline) by automating the manual reason-code labeling step.

 This project automates the classification step using an LLM, allowing analysts to focus manual review capacity on edge cases rather than routine labeling.

 ---